TheTechnobear/Orac/README.md

 ### Credits:
+I'd like to extend thank all open source developers who make these kinds of projects possible.

+and a special thank you to:
-Id like to extend  thanks to open source developers who make these kinds of projects possible, and special thanks to Critter and Guitari for open sourcing their wonderful patches which I have 'modularised', similarly Id extend the same thanks to Mutable Instruments whos code I have used to create PD externals for use in Modules in Orac.
+- Critter and Guitari for open sourcing their wonderful patches which I have 'modularised',
+- Mutable Instruments who's code I have used to create some of PD externals for use in Modules in Orac.
+- Ben Norland for contributing artwork for logos, splash screens.

+thank you also to all Orac users who have provide valuable feedback and suggestions, which has helped me push Orac forward.

 ### Project Structure
 Core - files which do not differ from platform to platform